 - 1 tablespoon shallot, finely chopped

-- a pinch of red chili powder, (or cayenne pepper)
+- a pinch red chili powder (substitute with cayenne pepper)

 Cook the dal

-- Rinse moong dal in cold water until the rinse water becomes clear.
-Add to cooking pot along with water, turmeric powder, and a pinch of salt.
+- Rinse moong dal in cold water 2–3 times until the water runs clear.
+Add to pressure cooker or saucepan along with water, turmeric powder, and a pinch of salt.

 Make the dal tadka

-- Add the ginger, chili, and shallots.
-Continue to sauté until the onion starts to caramelize.
+- Add the ginger and shallots.
+Continue to sauté until the onion starts to brown.

-- Add the asafetida, red chili powder, and turmeric powder, and stir to release the aroma.
+- Add the asafetida, red chili powder, and turmeric powder, and stir for a few seconds to release the aroma.
 Add the curry leaves and stir for about 30 seconds.
 Turn off the heat.
-The tadka is done.

-- Pour the tadka over the cooked dal along with a half teaspoon of salt.
-Stir well, bring to a boil, and simmer for a few minutes to combine the flavors.
+- Pour the tadka over the cooked dal, and add salt.
+Stir well, bring back up to a boil, and simmer for a few minutes to combine the flavors.
 Taste, and adjust for salt.
 Finish with a splash of fresh lemon if you like.